Mechazo11/Mechazo11/README.md

 ## 🎓 Education

 - 🏫 Currently: Ph.D. student at the ICORE Lab in the Department of Mechanical Engineering, Louisiana State University.
 - 🏫 Masters in Engineering (conc.
 Mechanical Engineering) from the University of Louisiana at Lafayette.
-Degree awarded on December 2021.
+Degree awarded in December 2021.

 ## 🎯 Research Interests
 - Multi-agent Visual Object SLAM